hsmoothstone/CSCI-2000U-100568706/Assignments/Assignment-4/README.txt

 To choose the radii in part 2 i just multiplied all the radius values for each disease by a constant so that the largest radius for each disease was roughly the same size.

+Also, for part 2, I noticed  that some of the data was not good.
+The csv file i had was not correct and i had to go through it and manually fix some mistakes in it(extra quotes, spaces and lines) before my program would work.